zlnew/lilasia-icons/README.md

 ## Style Customization

-If you want to customize the icon style, just ovveride this:
+If you want to customize the icon style, just override this:

 ```css
 .lilasia-icon {